darkobits/vsct/README.md

 ### `vsct dev`

-This command will create a symbolic symbolic link in the current user's VS Code extensions directory that points to the configured `outDir`.
+This command will create a symbolic link in the current user's VS Code extensions directory that points to the configured `outDir`.
 Assuming the extension has been compiled, it will be loaded the next time VS Code is opened or a VS Code window is reloaded.

 ### `vsct start`